nvaulin/samovar/README.md

 ### Usage

-To run the script, just call it from the directory where the tools is located:
+To run the script, just call it from the directory where the tool is located:

 ```bash
 python Metagenome_generation.py -p [PHENOTYPE] ...